emmakolade/emmakolade/README.md

 Backend Developer
 -----------------

-* 🖥️  See my portfolio at [Akolade](http://akolade.up.railway.app)
 * ✉️  You can contact me at [emmakolade@gmail.com](mailto:emmakolade@gmail.com)
 * 🚀  I'm currently working on [vastu](https://github.com/emmakolade/vastu)
-* 🧠  I'm learning and building stuff with Django
 * 🤝  I'm open to collaborating on interesting projects as a developer
 * ⚡  I can stay up all night.😁